bcgov/visitz-app/CONTRIBUTING.md

 - If it's for some kind of A/B testing, then enabling/disabling certain features should be handled by feature flags in code instead of manually building different snapshots with commented code.

 - If you are removing code but keeping it in comments for historical purposes: remove it from the main codebase and add it to the `archive` folder with an explanation of why this code is being kept.

-    > We use Git to track historical changes, not commented code.

 # Coding Conventions